Skip to main content

 Choosing a store

 • Developing locally?
 Start with in-memory (default).
-Switch to file store when you want persistence across restarts.
+Switch to the filesystem store when you want persistence across restarts.

 • Deploying a single server?
-File store works.
-It's simple and reliable for low-concurrency scenarios.
+Filesystem or SQLite works.
+Both are simple and reliable for low-concurrency scenarios.

 • Production with multiple servers?
-Use MongoDB.
+Use Postgres.
 You need a shared data store with proper concurrency semantics.

 • Special requirements?
-Implement a custom store against the interface.
+Implement a custom store adapter against the StoreAdapter interface.